End of Life (EOL) Policy Guidelines

 *Products Supported: All.

-Any products to be discontinued will be announced as End-of-Life and identified on the Cradlepoint web site up to six months prior to the discontinuation and End-of-Sale date.
-On the End-of-Sale date, discontinued products are removed from the price list and are no longer available for purchase.
+*On the End-of-Sale date, discontinued products are removed from the price list and are no longer available for purchase.

-2018 North America EOL Product List
+2018 EOL North America Products/Services

 - For product warranty terms, see your product documentation.